ualsg/ualsg.netlify.app/content/opportunities/application-guide.md

 ### What is a PhD and what are the expectations

-A PhD is a great way to create a new scholar, an exceptional journey for self-development, and an opportunity to contribute to science.
+A PhD is a great way to create a new scholar, an exceptional chance for self-development, and an opportunity to contribute to science.
 It is one of the rare chances nowadays to produce focused, integrated, comprehensive, and cohesive research and conceive a long-term research agenda and set of interests.
 Above all, it is your journey.

 In our group, PhD students have a considerable degree of autonomy, freedom, and collaborative opportunities.
-Thanks to the PhD programme and collaboration with multiple seasoned researchers, they also get diverse training such as writing, scientific communication, and latest methods.
+Thanks to the PhD programme and collaboration with multiple seasoned researchers in our group and beyond, they also get support in various scientific tasks such as writing, scientific communication, and latest methods.
-Some of the expectations from PhD researchers during and at the end of their studies are:
+Some of the expectations from PhD researchers during and at the end of their studies are to:

 + Achieve independence and excellence in research.
 + Become an expert in a specialised domain and attain a unique expertise not many others have.
 + Be able to conduct independent research from start to end (from identifying gaps, conceptualisation and planning to execution and communication).
 In short, become a great scholar.
 + Create new knowledge and give a significant scientific contribution accepted by the community and be known for it (e.g. through impactful publications in leading outlets and other forms of output such as open data, open-source software, community engagements...).
-+ Collaborate and contribute to the scientific community.
++ Collaborate and contribute to the scientific community in various ways.
 + Attain a valuable set of skills, both hard (e.g. coding, statistics) and soft (e.g. written communication, presenting, project management) that can be applied to a variety of scientific challenges and in various environments.

-A PhD student ideally should:
+To succeed, a PhD student ideally should:
-+ have ownership over his/her work, and be excited and passionate about the topic and field;
++ have ownership of his/her work, have intellectual and scientific curiosity, and be excited and passionate about the topic and field;
 + have initiative and be proactive about a variety of aspects related to the research (e.g. take the lead about identifying gaps, think of new ideas, and follow relevant conferences and journals);
 + continuously develop transferrable skills, be on top of the developments in the field and broader domains, and seek means to contribute and advance knowledge;
++ regularly seek opportunities to promote and apply their research;
 + revisit and adjust plans, and be open to feedback; and
-+ be collaborative and establish collaborations.
++ be collaborative and establish collaborations, including those beyond disciplinary lines.

 ### How to apply for a PhD

-If the above sounds good, we accept new PhD students continuously.
+If the above sounds interesting to you, note that we accept new PhD students every academic year.
 However, research groups at NUS usually do not admit them directly and do not provide stipends on their own.
 Applications to the PhD programme should be done directly to our [College of Design and Engineering](http://www.cde.nus.edu.sg), as they are managing the process, and candidates are expected to devise their funding plan (e.g. applying for a scholarship).
-However, we are happy to provide some help to strong applicants.
+However, we are happy to provide some help to applicants if requested.

 You will find all requirements on [the website of the graduate school](https://cde.nus.edu.sg/graduate/graduate-programmes-by-research/), such as GRE and English language test requirement, together with the application process and deadlines (there are two intakes each year).
 Also, the [NUS website on graduate admissions](https://nusgs.nus.edu.sg) is a good starting point to get more information about doing a PhD at our university.
 Further, you will also find myriads of websites that give a plenty of tips how to polish your materials.
 But here are some further tips and requirements on our end.

+The most important tip is to tailor your application and make it specific to our environment.
-Firs of all, PhD applications are examined carefully by the department and college.
+PhD applications are examined carefully by the department and college.
-Your application will be given adequate attention, however, generic applications and those without a clear motivation and understanding of the scope of our work, and those that do not demonstrate research affinity, are routinely rejected.
+Your application will be given adequate attention, however, generic applications and those without a clear motivation and understanding of the scope of our work, and those that do not demonstrate research affinity, are typically rejected.

-In your application, you need to be clear with your motivation to spend several years in a PhD programme: why do you want to do a PhD, why are you interested in research and in an academic environment, what are your career goals, what are your research interests, and why do you want to come specifically to NUS and our department and group.
+Therefore, in your application, you need to be clear with your motivation to spend several years in a PhD programme: why do you want to do a PhD, why are you interested in research and in an academic environment, what makes you a strong candidate, what are your career goals, what are your research interests, what are your relevant skills and accomplishments so far, and why do you want to come specifically to NUS and our department and group.
 Each of these points should be accompanied with some evidence or motivation.

 Prospective candidates who did a bit of research on what we do and those that are able to demonstrate their aptitude for research and motivate their wish to join us in particular have a much better chance getting admitted into the doctoral programme.
-This is most evident from a tailored and research-focused application pertaining to our Lab, university and Singapore (more about that in the continuation).
+This is most evident from a tailored and research-focused application pertaining to our Lab, university and Singapore.

-When applying for a PhD, please prepare your CV (in particular, highlight your computational and research skills, and any publications you may have), accompanied by:
+When applying for a PhD, you need to prepare your CV.
+In particular, do highlight your computational and research skills in it, and any publications you may have.
+PhD applicants are not expected to have a rich publication record and scientific output, but a record of any prior research outputs and activities (code, papers, data, internships, thesis, etc. preferably with evidence such as developed GitHub repositories and materials on a personal website) will be valuable.
+Some of these are instrumental in proving your technical skills, which are essential in our Lab and the College of Design and Engineering.

+The CV needs to be accompanied by:
-* a brief research proposal (2-4 pp.) containing a summary of the topics that you find interesting and a short literature review that covers recent developments in your area of interest.
+* a brief research proposal (2-4 pp.) containing a summary of the topics that you find interesting and a short literature review that covers recent developments in your area of interest, and an idea and plan for your PhD research.
 You should be able to briefly formulate existing gaps and think about how do you plan to fill them in the next few years.
-This does not have to be comprehensive and advanced, as during the first months of your PhD you'll have a plenty of time to work on all that and sharpen your plans, but you should this document as an opportunity to demonstrate your motivation and research skills.
+This does not have to be comprehensive and advanced, as during the first months of your PhD you'll have time to work on all that and sharpen your plans, but you should this document as an opportunity to demonstrate your motivation and research skills.
 Do remember to include other key components in your statement (a common mistake is to overlook including a literature review, contributions, output plan, and schedule) and avoid making your proposal generic (e.g. forgetting to mention the fit for our group, university, and Singapore, as admission/scholarship committees usually turn down such applications).
 The last point is of particular importance -- if your proposal gives an impression that it can be submitted also to several other universities, your application will not stand out;
-* examples of writing samples (if you have not written a paper yet, you might want to submit a thesis or assignment);
+* examples of writing samples (if you have not written a paper yet, you might want to submit a thesis or individual assignment; avoid group assignments as it is not easy to isolate and ascertain your contribution to it);
-* summary of prior research outputs (code, papers, data, internships, thesis, etc. preferably with evidence such as developed GitHub repositories and a personal website --- some of these are instrumental in proving your technical skills, which are essential in our Lab and the College of Design and Engineering);
 * a few words about one of our [publications](/publication) with brief ideas how would you take these results further and/or how would you use them for your research; and
 * a brief statement how do you envision contributing to our research agenda and group.
 A PhD is a substantial commitment from both sides for a few years, thus, your fit is no less important than your research finesse.